-Tests of differences were conducted using a one-sample Bayesian t-tests to estimate both a standardised effect sizes Cohen's $d_z (\mu - 0/\sigma)$ and the 95% highest density interval (HDI) around the effect size difference from zero.
-The BEST package (Kruschke & Meredith, 2017) was used with for the latter calculations.
-BEST uses minimally informative priors with normal priors with large standard deviation for (μ), broad uniform priors for (σ), and a shifted-exponential prior for (v).
-More details can be found in (Kruschke, 2018).
-Cohen (Cohen, 1988) provided guidelines for interpreting the magnitude of effect sizes namely, Cohen's $d_z = 0.2$ (small), Cohen's $d_z = 0.5$ (medium) and Cohen's $d_z = 0.8$ (large).
-A region of practical equivalence (ROPE) was defined as effect sizes falling within the Cohen's $d_z - 0.1$ to Cohen's d_z 0.1.
-A 95% HDI that falls outside this region might be considered "statistically significant".
+Tests of differences were conducted using a one-sample Bayesian t-tests to estimate both a standardised effect size Cohen's $d_z$ ( $\mu$ -0/ $\sigma$ ) and the 95% highest density interval (HDI) around the effect size difference from zero.
+The BEST package (Kruschke & Meredith, 2021) was used with for the latter calculations.
+The Bayesian Estimation Supersedes the t-Test (BEST) uses minimally informative priors with normal priors with large SD for $\mu$ , broad uniform priors for $\sigma$ , and a shifted-exponential prior for v.
+More details can be found in Kruschke's study (2018).
+Cohen (1988) provided guidelines for interpreting the magnitude of effect sizes namely Cohen's $d_z=0.2$ (small), Cohen's $d_z=0.5$ (medium), and Cohen's $d_z=0.8$ (large).
+A region of practical equivalence (ROPE) was defined as effect sizes falling within Cohen's $d{z=}-0.1$ to 0.1.
+A 95% HDI that falls outside this region might be considered "statistically significant."

-Figure 1 displays the proportion of long responses (p(long)) plotted against durations (milliseconds) for the short duration range group (top) and long duration range group (bottom) for each combination of cue condition (central, no cue and peripheral cue) and expression (angry, neutral).
+Figure 1 displays the proportion of long responses [p(long)] plotted against durations (ms) for the short-duration range group (top) and long-duration range group (bottom) for each combination of cue condition (central, no-cue, and peripheral cue) and expression (angry and neutral).